gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

           _process_tap_dance_action_fn(&action->state, action->user_data, action->fn.on_dance_finished);
       }
 ```
-there were no side effects found
+there were no side effects found so far

 ### tap dance in one shot layers
 tap dance in one shot layers allows for OSL(LSYM) wich seems essential for one hand typing